vahempio/workadventure/README.md

 If you use AWS EC2, I recommend a **t3a.medium** instance as a starting point.
 Capabilities: 2 vCPU - 4 GiB RAM - EBS Storage - 5 Gbit/s network capable speed.
 The cost is 0,0425 USD/h in eu-west-3 (Paris) for on-demand instances.

-This is enougth for 2-50 peoples at the same time.
+This is enough for 2-50 people at the same time.

 ### Create your server instance
 I recommend the following settings: